localrivet/gomcp/README.md

 ## Example Executables

-The `cmd/` directory contains simple example programs demonstrating the use of the library:
+The `examples/` directory contains elaborate client/server pairs demonstrating specific features like tool usage.
+These examples provide a more comprehensive demonstration of the library's capabilities.

-- `cmd/mcp-server`: A basic server that performs initialization. _(Needs update)_
-- `cmd/mcp-client`: A basic client that performs initialization. _(Needs update)_

-You can test the initialization sequence by running them connected via a pipe:
+**Note:** The simple examples in the `cmd/` directory (`cmd/mcp-server` and `cmd/mcp-client`) are basic demonstrations that only perform initialization.
+These may be moved to the `examples/` directory or removed in future updates, as the examples in the `examples/` directory provide more comprehensive demonstrations.

+If you want to test a basic initialization sequence, you can run:

 ```bash
 go run ./cmd/mcp-server/main.go | go run ./cmd/mcp-client/main.go
 ```

 _(Check the log output on stderr for details)_

-The `examples/` directory contains more elaborate client/server pairs demonstrating specific features like tool usage, but these also **require updates** to align with the latest library changes.

 ## Documentation